 When Fred Bear launched Bear Archery in 1940, he could have hardly imagined what his company would become.
-As the years passed Bear Archery soldiered on, first crafting traditional bows, and later joining into the quickly growing compound bow market.
+As the years passed, Bear Archery soldiered on, first crafting traditional bows and later joining the quickly growing compound bow market.

 One important note: I tested the bow in real life.
-I went and actually sent some arrows downrange.
-The following is a comprehensive look at what I found to be true of the Bear Archery Cruzer G2 in the form of features and functionality
+I went and sent some arrows downrange.
+The following is a comprehensive look at what I found true of the Bear Archery Cruzer G2 in features and functionality.

 Though Fred Bear passed away in 1988, his company, Bear Archery, continues today, offering a comprehensive line of innovative traditional and compound bows.